-9 Under-$15 Body Lotions That Will Leave Your Legs Glowing This Summer
+Under-$15 Body Lotions To Prevent Pre-Winter Dryness

-Shorts season is officially upon us, and when those stubborn sandpaper-y patches left over from winter make their presence known — streaking your self-tanner or flaking around your ankles — you're going to need something to rub all over them... and the rest of your body from the neck down, while you're at it.
+Mini dress and bootie season is officially upon us, so when you notice your legs are feeling chapped and dry — streaking your self-tanner at your knees or flaking around your ankles — you're going to need something to rub all over them... and the rest of your body from the neck down, while you're at it.
 Fortunately, one trip to Target is all you really need.

-Ahead, we've rounded up all the best lightweight body lotions, balms, and oils to hit the drugstore shelves recently.
-Grab your favorite affordable formula in your desired mode of packaging — a jar, pump, or a fine-mist spray — the next time you're wandering around Target, no Googling in the middle of the aisle required.
+Ahead, we've rounded up all the best lightweight body lotions, balms, and oils on the drugstore and mass shelves.
+Grab your favorite affordable formula in your desired mode of packaging — a jar, pump, or a fine-mist spray — the next time you're at the drugstore, no Googling in the middle of the aisle required.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.